ktravers/ktravers.github.io/_posts/2015-04-25-dynamic-duos-dependent-select-with-jquery-and-rails.md

 ###<a id="update-associations"></a>Step 3: Add ActiveRecord associations

-Model associtations are fairly straight-forward.
+The updated model associations are fairly straight-forward.

 A Park has one Activity, through ActivityParks.